Search the full range of products and services available here at Glaston with our handy search bar.

 Based on their internal mechanisms, air compressors can typically be categorised as either positive displacement or dynamic.
 Under these two categories, there are commonly four different types of compressors, which are:

-Reciprocating air compressors are a popular type of compressor.
-They’re typically found at smaller work sites, such as garages and home construction projects.
-A reciprocating air compressor is not designed for continuous use and has more moving parts than a rotary screw compressor, for example.
-These parts are lubricated with oil to provide smoother movement.
+Reciprocating air compressors are a popular type of compressor that are typically found at smaller locations, such as garages and home construction projects.
+A reciprocating air compressor isn’t designed for continuous use and has more moving parts than a rotary screw compressor, for example.
+This type is an oil-lubricated air compressor to produce a smoother and more efficient movement, these parts are lubricated with oil.

-A reciprocating compressor works via a piston inside a cylinder, which compresses and displaces air to create pressure.
-They’re generally available in single or multi-stage variations, which affects the pressure ranges they can achieve.
-So, if you require more power, a multi-stage compressor is more suited to your needs.
+A reciprocating compressor works via a piston inside a cylinder.
+This compresses and displaces air to create pressure.
+These types of compressors are typically available in single or multi-stage designs, which affects the pressure ranges that can be achieved.
+If your application requires more power, a multi-stage compressor is more suited to your needs.

 Multi-stage compressors can reach up to 30 horsepower and provide the power needed for intense construction projects, like auto assembly and maintenance.

 Rotary screw compressors work by generating energy via two internal rotors that turn in opposite directions.
 The air is then trapped between the rotors and builds up pressure within the housing.
-They are large industrial-sized machines that can be run either oil-free or lubricated with oil.
+They’re large industrial-sized machines that can be run either with oil to lubricate components or oil-free.

-A rotary screw compressor is one of the easiest types of compressors to maintain because they’re equipped with an internal cooling system.
-Because of this cooling system, these types of compressors can be run continuously and can generate between five and 350 horsepower.
+A rotary screw compressor is one of the easiest air compressor types to maintain because they’re equipped with an internal cooling system.
+Because of this cooling system, they can be run continuously and can generate between five and 350 horsepower.

 Dynamic compressors generate power by bringing in the air with rapidly rotating blades, then restricting the air to create pressure.
 The kinetic energy is then stored as static within the compressor.

-These types of compressors are designed for use in large-scale projects, like chemical plants or steel manufacturing.
+These types of compressors – of which there are two: axial and centrifugal – are designed for use in large-scale projects, like chemical plants or steel manufacturing.

-Centrifugal compressors slow and cool the air through a diffuser in order to generate energy.
-Using a multi-stage compression process, these types of compressors can produce high amounts of energy even in smaller machines.
+Centrifugal compressors use a diffuser to cool and slow the air to generate energy.
+Using a multi-stage compression process, these air compressor types can produce high amounts of energy, even in smaller machines.

-They require minimal maintenance, produce oil-free air, and can deliver up to 1,000 horsepower.
-This makes them useful for chemical plants and steel manufacturing.
+They require minimal maintenance, produce oil-free air, and can deliver up to 1,000 horsepower, making them useful for chemical plants and steel manufacturing.

-With many different types of compressors available to choose from, there are a range of considerations you should factor into your decision making.
+With many different air compressor types available to choose from, there are a range of considerations you should factor into your decision-making.

 At Glaston, we boast a comprehensive portfolio of products for the production of compressed air.
 We make a substantial contribution to increasing the energy savings and efficiency of many manufacturing plants throughout the UK.
 Many satisfied clients have benefited from a successful compressed air system installed by Glaston.

-Our reliable air compressor systems are designed for round the clock operations, delivering consistently high performance.
-Air Compressors can be applied to a vast range of industry sectors, including food, chemical, engineering, automotive and other sectors.
-All of our compressed air systems conform to the specified requirements of all ISO8573.1:2001 quality classes.
+Our reliable air compressor systems are designed for round-the-clock operations, delivering consistently high performance.
+Air compressors can be applied to a vast range of industry sectors, including food, chemical, engineering, automotive and other sectors.